adeutscher/Adventure.Report/README.md

 ##### Validators

 Though the main request is handled in the main thread, the HTTP server also supports async methods for validators.
 This could be used for API key validation.

+### Other

+Other minor things that I think are neat:

+* Within the API template, I like [this little snippet](https://github.com/adeutscher/RedShirt.Example.Api/blob/develop/src/RedShirt.Example.Api/Extensions/ConfigurationBuilderExtensions.cs) a lot.
+I have a version in each of my templates, and it's a massive help in keeping environment options straight in a containerized environment.
+* Migrating to using [syslog](https://github.com/emertechie/SyslogNet) to log in a structured way.
+Using [syslog-rfc5424](https://github.com/EasyPost/syslog-rfc5424-parser) as a receiver.

 ## Near-Future Hurdles